rsaez/Hangman-Game/README.md

 # Hangman-Game
-# Psychic-Game

-This is a game where you have to guess a letter from a - z that has been chosen by the computer at random.
+This is a game where you have to guess a the mystery word by guessing the different letters.

 ## Getting Started

-You can play this game NOW: [Psychic Game](https://rsaez.github.io/Psychic-Game/).
+You can play this game NOW: [Hangman Game](https://rsaez.github.io/Hangman-Game/).
 You can also clone or download a copy of this game by clicking the link on the top-right.

 ### Prerequisites